Zac Houston: Detroit Tigers

-He was drafted by the Detroit Tigers in the 11th round of the 2016 Major League Baseball Draft.
+Houston was drafted by the Detroit Tigers in the 11th round, with the 325th overall selection, of the 2016 Major League Baseball draft.

 Houston signed with Detroit and spent his first professional season with the Connecticut Tigers and West Michigan Whitecaps, going a combined 2-0 with a 0.30 ERA in 20 relief appearances between both teams.
 He pitched 2017 with West Michigan and the Lakeland Flying Tigers where he pitched to a combined 0-1 record and 2.17 ERA in 58 total relief innings pitched.
 After the season he played in the Arizona Fall League.
 He started 2018 with the Erie SeaWolves and was promoted to the Toledo Mud Hens during the season.
+Houston finished the year with a 1.63 ERA across 46 games for both affiliates.